goastler/etoro_grid_trader/README.md

 # etoro_grid_trader
-Etoro grid trader using selenium.
+Etoro grid trader as a chrome extension.